Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

  [[Wisdom]]

  # Assessment

+ these initiatives embrace innovative credentialing systems that can replace or supplement conventional assessment practices.

  [[Provide a long chain of evidence of learning for stakeholders (14)]]

 [[xAPI events can be made visible in the portfolio (15)]]